 Aegithinidae – Ioras

-The ioras Aegithinidae are a small family of four passerine bird species found in Pakistan and southeast Asia.
-They are one of only three bird families that are entirely endemic to the Indo-malayan ecozone.
-They were formerly grouped with the other two of those groups, the leafbirds and fairy-bluebirds, in Irenidae.
+The Aegithinidae (Ioras) are a small family of four passerine species in the genus Aegithina found in the Indian sub-continent and southeast Asia.
+They are one of only three bird families that are entirely endemic to the Indo-Malayan ecozone.
+They were formerly grouped with the other two of those groups, the leafbirds and fairy-bluebirds, in the Irenidae family.

 In the two species whose male courtship displays are known, they are elaborate, culminating in the males’ parachute-style descent looking like green balls of fluff.
+Some have suggested that the demands of these flights have led to selection for the relatively short tails of adult males.
 The nests are compact open cups felted to branches with spiderweb.
 Females lay 2 or 3 eggs, which have pinkish speckles and red and purple lines.
 They incubate at night; the males, by day.
 Incubation lasts about 14 days.
 Both parents share responsibility for brooding and feeding.

 Common Iora Aegithina tiphia